 IV.
 Public Notice and Comment

-Notices of this public hearing were sent to 76 property owners in the vicinity (within 500 feet) of the proposed development.
-As of this writing, we have received comments from three individuals.
+Notices of the March 9, 2022 public hearing were sent to 76 property owners within the vicinity (within 500 feet) of the proposed development.
+For the March 9, 2022 meeting, we have comments from one individual.